HP-IDOL-OnDemand/HPSentimentAnalysis/TwitterCollect/INSTALL.md

 Rename (or make a copy) the file `twitter4j.properties` and write your consumer key and secret.

-The template file includes additional properties, two of them are also mandatory to stablish a connection with Twitter.
+The template file includes additional properties, two of them are also mandatory to establish a connection with Twitter.

 RUN
 ===